IU-PR/Capstone_project/content/docs/2024/Team44/week2.md

 6) Learning Objectives:

 - Mastering the integration of ML models into a backend system.
+- Understanding the NLP and Vector Database principles from ML engineer perspective.
 - Understanding and implementing scalable and secure API designs.
 - Gaining proficiency in deploying applications using Docker.
 - Enhancing UI/UX design skills for creating intuitive and responsive user interfaces.